TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Experiments

 \subsection{Experimental Results}

 \textbf{Commonsense Reasoning.} Table \ref{tab:common} reports the results of various PEFT methods and their TS-PEFT variants on the CSR tasks.
 For a fair comparison, we set the rank of both LoRA and DoRA to 32, and configure AdaLoRA with an initial rank of 64 and a target rank of 32.
 Under the same rank settings, we observe that TS-LoRA, TS-DoRA, and TS-AdaLoRA achieve performance comparable to or better than their respective baselines on most datasets.
-This indicates that selectively skipping updates on a subset of tokens does not weaken downstream performance; instead, it can help mitigate the interference caused by redundant updates.
+This indicates that selectively skipping updates on a subset of tokens does not weaken downstream performance.
+Instead, it can help alleviate the noise introduced by redundant updates.

-The table also reports the sparsity rate of TS-PEFT (i.e., the proportion of positions in the input sequence that are not modified by the PEFT output, as defined in Eq.(\ref{eq:21})).
-Across different baselines and tasks, this proportion remains roughly within the 40\%–60\% range, meaning that fewer than half of the tokens actually receive PEFT updates.
+The table also reports the sparsity rate of TS-PEFT, which is the proportion of positions in the input sequence that are \textbf{not} modified by the PEFT output, as defined in Eq.(\ref{eq:21}).
+Across different baselines and tasks, this proportion remains roughly within the 50\%–70\% range, meaning that only 30\% to 50\% of the tokens actually receive PEFT updates.
 Even under this degree of sparsity, TS-PEFT is able to match or outperform the original baselines in commonsense reasoning, suggesting that standard PEFT exhibits substantial redundancy along the token dimension, and that threshold-based token-level selective updating provides a more efficient use of PEFT capacity.

 \textbf{Visual Instruction Tuning.} For visual instruction tuning, we follow the training setup of \cite{liu2024dora}, configuring LoRA and DoRA with rank 128 and setting the initial and target ranks of AdaLoRA to 256 and 128.
-Table \ref{tab:llava} shows the results.
-Across all benchmarks, TS-LoRA, TS-DoRA, and TS-AdaLoRA yield consistent improvements of about 0.3–0.4 points, while operating under 50–65\% token sparsity.
+Table~\ref{tab:llava} shows the results.
+In all benchmark tests, TS-LoRA, TS-DoRA, and TS-AdaLoRA achieve consistent improvements of about 0.3–0.4 points, while operating under 50\%–70\% token sparsity.
 This demonstrates that token-level redundancy is also present in multimodal generative tasks, and selective token updates remain effective, consistent with our observations in CSR.

 \textbf{Natural Language Understanding.} The results are shown in Table~\ref{tab:glue}, where the target ranks of LoRA and AdaLoRA are both set to 4.
 Overall, TS-LoRA and TS-AdaLoRA achieve average performance that is comparable to or slightly better than their respective baselines, consistent with the trends observed in the previous two task categories.
 To test whether our approach is tied to a specific low-rank parameterization, we further include Parallel Adapter as a non–LoRA-style PEFT baseline and apply TS-PEFT on top of it to obtain TS-Adapter, using a hidden size of 32.
 The results show that TS-Adapter performs no worse than the original Adapter, suggesting that TS-PEFT is not bound to LoRA-style weight structures, but can function as a general token-level gating layer that can be stacked on diverse PEFT modules.